VISEGRAD BLOG: Europe's populist surge can still be contained

 The far-right parties are also currently divided over their attitude to Russia, with their most important party, Meloni’s Brothers of Italy, backing Ukraine.
 There are also serious differences over migration, with Meloni’s government backing the latest Commission proposals as a way of easing the burden on Italy as a frontline state, while Fidesz and Poland’s Law and Justice oppose any moves to share the load.

 Thirdly, the ID group remains a pariah, partly because of its increasing dominance by Germany’s far right Alternative for Germany (AfD) party.
-The EPP has been flirting with the ECR but the ID group remains beyond the pale.
+The EPP has been flirting with the ECR – though not Poland's Law and Justice – but the ID group remains beyond the pale.

 “There is a cordon sanitaire with the ID but no longer with the ECR,” Zsuzsanna Végh. visiting fellow, German Marshall Fund, told the Political Capital webinar.